Chronic Depression: Why You’ve Felt Blue For So Long

 - Genetic: A family history of depression increases the chance that an individual will have depression.
 Studies that have observed depression in identical twins have noted that depression is likely to occur in one twin if the other has depression.
-Genetic heritability of depression is likely higher for women than men.
+Genetically inherited depression is likely higher for women than men.

 - Situational: Certain life events like divorce, the loss of a loved one, or losing a job can cause a depressive episode